panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/6jbehpf4/)

 `const { name, realName } = hero` is an object destructuring assignment.
-This statement defines the variables `name` and `realName`, then assigns to them the values of properties `hero.name` and `hero.realName` correspondigly.
+This statement defines the variables `name` and `realName`, then assigns to them the values of properties `hero.name` and `hero.realName` correspondingly.

 Comparing the 2 approaches to access the object properties: